cherali/localization/markdown/examples/client-example/reactjs.md

 - *This example uses a share state (with zustand) to show translation, but you should adjust your routing system to manage localization (also you can use cookies too).*
 - *You need to change some functionality and components to adjust this localization with your routing system.*
 - *You can change lang and dir of page when changing the locale.*
+- You can use some tools or commands to remove spaces and break-lines from original translations files and put output in public folder to save bytes!